trivett/BEWD-NYC/jennifer_choi/class4/homework3.md

 Answer the following questions:

 * What is the method that returns a random element from an array?
+A: .sample
 * What does .gsub(" ", "+") do on a string?
+A: It replaces any instances of the pattern with the replacement.
 Why is that part of the code of tunr.rb?
+A: Replaces spaces with plus sign
 * In your words, explain how the loop in tunr.rb works to let the user continually keep playing new songs or requesting new song lists.

 3. BONUS: More Teddit